-Increased rural to urban migration has resulted in a large number of people residing in hazardprone areas (i.e., low-lying floodprone areas, coastal areas, hill slopes, etc.), making them vulnerable to hydro-meteorological events, landslides, storms and coastal flooding, etc. In such areas, the frequently observed situation of water logging will increase the risk of flooding and the occurrence of water-borne diseases.
-This has been aggravated by reclamation initiatives in areas prone to flood retention for the expansion of human settlements.
-In addition, events of flashflooding and landslides are increasing in hilly areas and the adverse impacts on the drainage network of other areas are also observed as a reason for flooding.
+number of people residing in hazardprone areas (i.e., low-lying floodprone areas, coastal areas, hill slopes, etc.), making them vulnerable to hydro-meteorological events, landslides, storm surges and flooding.
+The situation has been aggravated by reclamation projects for expansion of human settlements, in areas prone to flooding.
+In addition, flashfloods and landslides are increasing in hilly areas as a consequence of deforestation and uncontrolled development, which have a negative influence on the natural drainage systems of these areas.